 A little background about me . . .

 I was diagnosed with Interstitial Cystitis 1999; thus far the worst year of my life.
 After attending an Interstitial Cystitis Association (ICA) Patient Forum, I learned from Dr. Robert Moldwin about Pelvic Floor Dysfunction and requested that my urologist refer me to a pelvic health physical therapist.
 She found trigger points and assigned homework (trigger point massage at home) in between our weekly visits.
-I told her that I was not a contortionist and asked her if there was a tool that I could use to help me reach and treat those trigger points.
+I told her that I was not a contortionist and asked her if there was a product that I could use to help me reach the trigger points.
 She told me that she wished someone would come up with something, but that nothing existed.